semiller10/postnovo/README.md

 Post-processing peptide de novo sequences to improve their accuracy

 ## Quick start
-1. Use a powerful server or desktop with plenty of storage space available (>25 GB for good measure).
+1. Use a powerful server or desktop with plenty of available disk space (~25 GB).
 2. Download and decompress the latest [release](https://github.com/semiller10/postnovo/releases).
 3. Use Python 3.
 [The Anaconda distribution](https://www.anaconda.com/distribution/) comes with all necessary package dependencies.